 New drugs and drug use trends often burst on the scene rapidly.
 NIDA’s National Drug Early Warning System (NDEWS) reports on emerging trends and patterns in many metropolitan areas and states.
-NDEWS builds on the work of the former Community Epidemiology Work Group (CEWG).

-- The NDEWS Sentinel Community Site Reports for 2016 (describing drug use trends in the 12 NDEWS sentinel communities) are now available on the NDEWS website.
+- The NDEWS Sentinel Community Site Reports for 2018 (describing drug use trends in the 12 NDEWS sentinel communities) are now available on the NDEWS website.

 - NDEWS Presents are monthly webinars convened by the NDEWS Coordinating Center to explore emerging drugs and timely drug-related topics.

 Past announcements are available on the NIDA Archives site

 - What the U.S. Government is Doing (USA.gov) - (En Espanol)